ConstantineStehoff/interview_app/my-app/README.md

+Before using the app please make sure that you have NodeJS installed and run in the console 'npm install'.

 I rendered the data in the vertical list instead of horizontally because adding responsiveness would require a lot of work but I can definitely do that if required.
 Default pagination is 10 but you can change it to 20, 20, or 100.
 I used Antd for React to render list and other components.
 I also added Axios and Enzyme.
 All of the default scripts from create-react-app still work as below.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).